VirgilSecurity/virgil-messenger-qt/README.md

 ### Install Qt
 The fastest way is to install the Qt Maintenance Tool, which will install the required components.
-To perform Qt installation you need to:
+To perform such Qt installation you need to:

-- Navigate to the [QT site](#https://www.qt.io/download), select an option you need.
+- Navigate to the QT site (https://www.qt.io/download), select an option you need.
 For testing, select “Go open source” in the “Downloads for open source users” section.
 - Then, on the next page, find the “Download the Qt Online Installer” section.
 Select “Download” if you are comfortable with the default options and follow the further instructions.
 - Next, skipping the choice of license (this is enough for testing), select the necessary  elements to install.
-For example, to install the minimal package on macOS with the ability to test the application on different Android and iOS platforms, you must select the following items:
+For example, to install the minimal package on macOS with the ability to test the application on different Android and iOS platforms you must select the following items:

 <img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/iotkit_qt/Qt_components.png" >